ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    or it is not;
--  simplify complex procedures to bring the SUT into a specific state before running the tests (e.g., call the commands to put the telescope in the desired state, synchronize when the events have finished, and ensure the state is effectively reached);
+-  simplify complex procedures to bring the SUT into a specific state before running the tests (e.g., call the commands to put the telescope in the desired state, synchronise when the events have finished, and ensure the state is effectively reached);
 -  simplify teardown procedures, to bring the SUT back to a known state after the tests are completed;